tensorflow/tensorflow/tensorflow/lite/g3doc/convert/metadata.md

-# Adding metadata to TensorFlow Lite model
+# Adding metadata to TensorFlow Lite models

-Note: TensorFlow Lite Metadata is in experimental (beta) phase.

 TensorFlow Lite metadata provides a standard for model descriptions.
 The metadata is an important source of knowledge about what the model does and its